charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 This script creates a directory called `my_dir` with permission `751` in the working directory.

 # Change Group Script
 This script changes the group owner of the file `hello` to `school`.

+# Change Owner and Group Script
+This script changes the owner to `vincent` and the group owner to `staff` for all files and directories in the working directory.